Skip to content

 ALL CLEARTwitter/X

-There is NO longer an active threat on the NSC campus.
+there is NO longer an active threat on the NSC campus.
 Please resume normal activities.
-Evening classes will be held as scheduled.
-Thank you for your patience.

-The all-clear came approximately one hour after the initial 1:18 p.m. evacuation order, consistent with the time needed for K9 teams from University Police and Henderson Police to search all campus buildings.
+The all-clear came approximately one hour after the initial 1:18 p.m.
+PDT evacuation order on June 27, 2022, consistent with the time needed for K9 teams from University Police and Henderson Police to search all campus buildings.

 Context